Estate Planning Attorneys in Boone, Kenton, and Campbell Counties

 A financial power of attorney allows a designated person to handle your finances, including paying your bills, writing and signing checks, and handling investment accounts.
 Financial powers of attorney may be used in situations where someone is no longer of mental capacity to make their own decisions, but they are also sometimes used on a temporary basis if someone is going to be overseas or is deployed and is otherwise unable to handle their affairs.

-Can I Modify an Estate Plan?
+Can I Modify an Estate Plan in Kentucky?

 As we move through life, what assets we have change, as do our financial goals and objectives.
 This means that it’s likely that your estate plan will need to be modified at some point.
 Most people have more assets and greater wealth after they are retired than when they are in their 20s, so you may need to adjust an estate plan to account for this by creating trusts.